gmullerb/base-style-config/README.md

     * Several small private methods and few public methods.
     * Java Code [1] will have a a limit of 12 public methods and 6 fields (for a class having only fields, this will be 6 getters and 6 setters).
 * Class count limit: 1 Class per file.
+* Imports should be order alphabetically.
 * Cyclomatic Complexity limit: 8 paths.
 * Some spacing rules are the same.
+* When wrapping operators, the operator must be at the beginning of a new line.

 > Some of these rules are ignored for Test files in order to give some flexibility, but its encourage in Source files, may also help to reduce the complexity of Test files.
 > [1] CodeNarc and ESLint does not yet provide a way of doing this.